percona/everest-doc/docs/quickstart-guide/gke.md

 !!! note

-    You must edit the previous command and other command-line statements to replace the `<project name>` placeholder with your project name.
-You may also be required to edit the *zone location*, which is set to `us-central1` in the above example.
-Other parameters specify that we are creating a cluster with 3 nodes and with machine type of 4 vCPUs.
+    - Replace <project name> with your actual Google Cloud project name.
+    - You may also need to edit the zone location, which is set to us-central1-a in the example above.

+This command creates a cluster with 3 nodes, each with a machine type of n1-standard-4 (4 vCPUs).
+The creation process may take a few minutes.

 You may wait a few minutes for the cluster to be generated.